For The Love of Pete

 And an eye on that corner office for myself.

+“Oh, and I love the new ‘do,” she leaned in, her voice now a stage whisper as she broke into my thoughts.
 Ever had someone talk to you that way?
 Yeah, it basically means she was whispering loud enough for those nearby to hear as if she were on a Broadway stage.
+“The bright red really hides the gray.”

 I opened my mouth to reply, hoping for a snappy comeback, but it was a waste of time.
 Brooke had stepped away, not bothering to hide the fact she was scanning the room, looking for somewhere to move onto.